pahenning/CarConnectivity-connector-renaultdacia/README.md

 [![Donate at PayPal](https://img.shields.io/badge/Donate-PayPal-2997d8)](https://www.paypal.com/donate?hosted_button_id=2BVFF5GJ9SXAJ)
 [![Sponsor at Github](https://img.shields.io/badge/Sponsor-GitHub-28a745)](https://github.com/sponsors/tillsteinbach)

 ## This connector is tested against a Dacia Spring.
-Currently two data points are not resolved properly: "charges" should give the charging history, and "ev/settings".
-Since in both cases the data is acquired but not resolved, the readout is throttled to occur at most every two hours.
+Executable commands include starting and stopping the air condition HVAC, refreshing the GPS location and getting the charge history of the previous 30 days

 [CarConnectivity](https://github.com/tillsteinbach/CarConnectivity) is a python API to connect to various car services.
 This connector enables the integration of Renault and Dacia vehicles through the Renault/Kamereon API.
 Look at [CarConnectivity](https://github.com/tillsteinbach/CarConnectivity) for other supported brands.